spatie/db-dumper/README.md

     ->dumpToFile('dump.sql');
 ```

-### Do not write CREATE TABLE statements that create each dumped table.
+### Do not write CREATE TABLE statements that create each dumped table

+You can use `doNotCreateTables` to prevent writing create statements.

 ```php
 $dumpCommand = MySql::create()